Savinkumarnsk/Brain-Tumor-Detection/neuralBlack/README.md

 ## About

-This project was done by Savin Kumaar N. Paper is in progress.
+This project was done by Savin Kumar N. Paper is in progress.
 All the references papers have been included at the end of this repository's README.

 ## References